 Otherwise, only a few punches or a number of sets of molds can be used to complete the processing.

 - Figure a, staggered holes, the number of rows is not even;

-- Figure c, the dense hole distance is too close, the number of holes per row and the number of holes per column are odd;
+- Figure c, the dense hole distance is too close, the number of holes per row and the number of holes per column is odd;

-- Figure d&e, the dense hole distance is too close, the number of holes in each rowof the dense hole is not equal, these can not be completed only by the punching of the dense hole die, and must be completed by other complementary processing methods.
+- Figure d&e, the dense hole distance is too close, and the number of holes in each row of the dense hole is not equal, these can not be completed only by the punching of the dense hole die, and must be completed by other complementary processing methods.

 Laser cutting is a non-contact cutting technology that uses electron discharge as a source of energy to focus a laser beam as a heat source by using a reflecting mirror group.
 This high-density light energy is used to achieve punching and blanking of sheet metal parts.

 - Diversified cutting shapes

 - Cutting speed is faster than wire cutting